H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: The H3WB dataset

 \subsection{Completion network}

-In order to complete the 26,333 incomplete 3D whole-bod pose, we develop a completion network as shown in \autoref{fig:completionnet}.
-We use a Transformer architecture~\cite{DBLP:journals/corr/VaswaniSPUJGKP17(transformer)} since each skeleton always has exactly 133 keypoints, which can be considered as 133 tokens of 3 coordinate values.
-Token values are expanded from 3 coordinates to $3\times 16 = 48$ features using $\sin$ and $\cos$ encoding.
+In order to complete the 26,333 incomplete 3D whole-body poses, we develop a completion network as shown in \autoref{fig:completionnet}.
+We designed our completion network using Transformer architecture~\cite{DBLP:journals/corr/VaswaniSPUJGKP17(transformer)} as they can easily handle the conditional dependencies introduced by the skeleton’s topology through masking.
+Since each skeleton always has exactly 133 keypoints, which can be considered as 133 tokens of 3 coordinate values.
+Token values are expanded from 3 coordinates to $3\times 16 = 48$ features using Fourier encoding.
 We use learnable positional encoding since each keypoint is uniquely identified.

-We train the completion network on the 11,426 complete skeletons using a masked auto-encoder strategy\cite{he2022masked} where the missing keypoints are masked at the input and will be predicted using the unmasked keypoints.
+We train the completion network on the 11,426 complete skeletons using a masked auto-encoder strategy~\cite{he2022masked} where the missing keypoints are masked at the input and will be predicted using the unmasked keypoints.
 The masking strategy is as follows: \begin{itemize} \itemsep{0em} \item With a $50\%$ chance, we perform a keypoint wise mask where each keypoint has $15\%$ chance of being masked, \item with the remaining $50\%$ chance, we perform a block wise mask in which either the body, the left hand, the right hand, the left or the right part of the face are masked (uniform probability). \end{itemize}

 To ease the learning process and take into account the causal link between some keypoints (\eg, the tip of a finger depends on the position of its parent phalanges), we introduce a curriculum approach.
-The output of the early blocks only back-propagate the loss on the less flexible and easy-to-predict keypoints, while the output of the later blocks back-propagate the loss on more flexible keypoints which are harder to predict but geometrically depending on the previous ones.
+We compute the loss at different levels following a hierarchy where early levels consider only keypoints closer to the root, while later levels consider more deformable keypoints which highly depend on their parents.
 We illustrate the completion network and learning process in \autoref{fig:completionnet}.
 The loss function is

 where $\mathcal{L}_3D$ is an $\ell_1$ loss of 3D coordinates, $\mathcal{L}_2D$ is an $\ell_1$ loss of 2D projection of the 3D coordinates if we have the 2D annotation from OpenPifPaf, and $\mathcal{L}_{sym}$ is a symmetric loss which is applied to make sure the left part and right part of the human have the same length on corresponding body parts.